-We incurred a net loss of \$63.2 million for the three months ended March 31, 2024.
+We incurred a net loss of \$103.7 million for the six months ended June 30, 2024.
 Our ability to achieve and sustain future profitability depends upon our ability to generate revenue from product sales.
 We have not generated product revenue and we do not expect to generate product revenue unless or until we successfully complete clinical development and obtain regulatory approval of, and then successfully commercialize, at least one of our product candidates.
-Our product candidates are in varying stages of development, which is expected to necessitate additional preclinical studies in some cases and in all cases will require additional clinical development as well as regulatory review and approval, substantial investment in and access to sufficient commercial manufacturing capacity and significant marketing efforts before we can generate any revenue from product sales.
+Our product candidates are in varying stages of development, which is expected to necessitate additional preclinical and clinical development in some cases and in all cases will require regulatory review and approval, substantial investment in and access to sufficient commercial manufacturing capacity and significant marketing efforts before we can generate any revenue from product sales.
 Currently, we do not anticipate generating revenue from product sales for at least the next few years.
 Our ability to generate revenue depends on a number of factors, including, but not limited to: